ganbarodigital/ts-lib-servicemanager/README.md

 (In 2010, the author may not have known that `static` singletons were terrible software design.)

 Setting aside the examples, the article's underlying premise is that it's bad software design to have silent dependencies.
 We certainly agree with that.
 If you can't look inside a piece of code, it's a genuine problem.
 You do have no way of knowing what dependencies the service relies on.
+Or, put more generically: *explicit code is always better than implicit code* in the long-run.

-Fortunately, it's an easy thing to avoid in practice:
+Fortunately, it's an easy problem to avoid in practice:

 * pass the dependencies into your service's constructor, not the container itself,
 * use factories to decouple the service from the container,
 * and don't use `static` singletons for your DI container in the first place

 In your app, it's _your_ factory that grabs any dependencies from the container - not your service's constructor.
-Your service should never ever see the container.
-Don't pass the container into your service, ever.
+Your service should never ever see the container. *Don't pass the container into your service, ever*, and you'll be fine.

-And that's exactly what we've designed _ServiceManager_ for.
-It's based on the design of PHP's Laminas ServiceManager (originally known as Zend Framework ServiceManager), which has been tried and tested for over 5 years now.

-Do this, and you'll also find that the other argument against _service locator_ - that it's hard to test - also doesn't stand up to scrutiny.
+Do this, and you'll find that the other argument against _service locator_ - that it's hard to test - also doesn't stand up to scrutiny.

-* Your service doesn't know anything about the _service locator_, so there's no impact on testing there.
+* Your service doesn't know anything about the DI container, so there's no impact on testing there.
-* Your factories do need a working _service locator_, but that's the only place where coupling occurs.
+* Your factories do need a populated DI container, but that's the only place where coupling occurs.

+What happens in practice is that the tests for your factory also serve as extra, executable documentation of what dependencies your service needs, because the test needs to populate the DI container.
+It makes the list of dependencies explicit, in a way that even the service's constructor cannot.

 We've successfully - and safely - used factory-driven service locators on many projects, including a busy payment system for central government.
+We've successfully handed these projects over to other developers, who had no difficulty in continuing to use factory-driven service locators long after we'd left the project.

+With _ServiceManager_, we're bringing this tried-and-proven approach to our TypeScript projects.

 ### The (Further) Case For Factories